Raksha Gupta

 Raksha Gupta (born 2 September 1998) is an Indian actress.
-She has worked in Bhojpuri films like Thik Hai, Commando Arjun, Rowdy Inspector (2022 film), Doli Saja Ke Rakhna (2022 film),Shankhnaad.
+She has worked in Bhojpuri films like Thik Hai, Commando Arjun, Rowdy Inspector, Doli Saja Ke Rakhna and Shankhnaad.

 Early life and education

 Gupta was born on 2 September 1998 in Motihari, East Champaran, Bihar.
 Her father was an auto driver.

 Gupta completed her schooling from Government school in Dwarka, Delhi.
 She has 3 siblings.

 Career

 Gupta participated in the TV reality show Nach Baliye Season 6 in 2014 and she was the second runner up.
 She returned from Mumbai and did his graduation from Delhi University.
-Raksha then joined Yatharth Art & Cultural Society in Delhi.
+Raksha then joined the Yatharth Art & Cultural Society in Delhi.
 Raksha made her debut in Bhojpuri cinema with film Thik Hai opposite Dinesh Lal Yadav.
-Raksha Gupta has acted in several Bhojpuri films like Commando Arjun, Naseehat, 'Krantikari 1924', 'Gharwali Baharwali 2', 'Vadh', Kurukshetra and 'Mitti' co-starring Yash Kumar.
-She has also worked in Bhojpuri web series Pakadua Biyah, and Hindi films 'Vish', 'The Dark Jungle'.
-In 2023, Raksha acted in Bhojpuri films- ‘Chachi No.1’ opposite Yash Kumarr, and Bewafa opposite Ritesh Pandey.
+Raksha Gupta has acted in several Bhojpuri films like Commando Arjun, Naseehat, Gharwali Baharwali 2, Vadh and Kurukshetra.
+She has also worked in Bhojpuri web series Pakadua Biyah, and Hindi films Vish and The Dark Jungle.
+In 2023, Raksha acted in Bhojpuri films Chachi No.1 opposite Yash Kumarr, and Bewafa opposite Ritesh Pandey.